How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 How long does an annual review take?

-The LA must arrange the annual review meeting before the 12-month anniversary of the EHCP.
-After the meeting, the LA has 4 weeks to issue its decision (continue, amend, or cease).
-If amending, the LA must issue an amended draft within 4 weeks of the meeting and a final amended plan within 8 weeks of the meeting.
+The local authority must arrange the annual review meeting before the 12-month anniversary of the EHCP.
+After the meeting, the local authority has 4 weeks to issue its decision (continue, amend, or cease).
+If amending, the local authority must issue an amended draft within 4 weeks of the meeting and a final amended plan within 8 weeks of the meeting.

 How long do EHCP appeals take at the SEND Tribunal?